Research & Practice

 -

-Alignment of Priority Issue Areas In 2020, the BEA-I collaborated with the Tishman Environment and Design Center at The New School to conduct an assessment of the misalignment between the environmental justice (EJ) and philanthropic sectors in the Gulf South and Midwest regions.
-This one pager focuses on identified areas of opportunity to build greater alignment over time. -
+Publication: Environmental Justice and Philanthropy - Challenges and Opportunities for Alignment One-Pager (Alignment of Priority Issue Areas) In 2020, Building Equity and Alignment for Impact (BEA-I) collaborated with the Tishman Environment and Design Center at The New School to conduct an assessment of the misalignment between the environmental justice and philanthropic sectors in the Gulf South and Midwest regions.
+The one-pager focuses on identified areas of opportunity to build greater alignment over time, highlighting the overlap between priority issue areas of environmental grant makers and environmental justice organizations in the Gulf South and Midwest, while acknowledging that each sector's understanding of and approaches to these issues can diverge significantly. -

 Document: Gulf Coast Fund Emergency Response Grant Recipients List of Gulf Coast Fund for Community Renewal and Ecological Health grants distributed for the June 15, 2010 grant cycle.
 A total of $41,600 was distributed in this grant cycle. -